Preston, Victoria

-Preston is a suburb in Melbourne, Victoria, Australia, 9 km north-east of Melbourne's Central Business District, located within the City of Darebin local government area.
+Preston is a suburb in Melbourne, Victoria, Australia, 9 km north-east of Melbourne's central business district, located within the City of Darebin local government area.
 Preston recorded a population of 33,790 at the 2021 census.

 History

-Settlement
+19th century

 The area was first surveyed by Robert Hoddle in 1837.
-Parcels of land between 300 acres (in the southern area) and over 1000 acres (in the north) were all sold during the Melbourne 'land boom' sales of the late 1830s.
+Parcels of land between 300 acres (in the southern area) and over 1000 acres (in the north) were all sold during the Melbourne "land boom" sales of the late 1830s.

 The first permanent white resident was Samuel Jeffrey in 1841, and from him the area's early name was Irishtown.

 In 1850, Edward Wood, a settler from Sussex, England, opened a store at the corner of High Street and Wood Street, which was also the district's first post office.
 Meeting at Wood's store, members of the Ebenezer Church, Particular Baptist from Brighton, England met to change the name.
 They wanted to name the town after their former home in Sussex, but Brighton was already taken.
 Instead they named it after Preston, a small village nearby, where the church members had happy annual outings.

 Preston Post Office opened on 1 March 1856.

 The first church was accompanied by a growing number of hotels and other stores, which had emerged some 2 kilometres south of Wood's store, at the junction of Plenty Road and High Street, the latter of which served as a route to Sydney.
 Throughout the 1880s the area between Wood's Store and the junction would be known as "Gowerville".

-In April 1939, Mr. Vara Tidd, aged 91 years, who had lived in Preston since arriving with his family as a seven-year-old, recalled the early settlement:
+In April 1939, Vara Tidd, aged 91 years, who had lived in Preston since arriving with his family as a seven-year-old, recalled the early settlement:

 "He retains a wonderfully clear memory of the early days of Preston when the settlement was known as Irishtown.
 He can recall the camp of aborigines on the banks of the Darebin Creek and the old toll gate at Wood street Preston as well as the flour mill in the same street with Emery's pottery behind the mill.
 Transport in those days was primitive and limited.
 The waggonette left the old Royal Mall Hotel in Bourke street."